High Bill Concerns

 Why is my bill so high?

-High bills are the direct result of high usage.
-Steuben Rural Electric member services are always happy to assist you with your billing questions, but you may consider gathering the following information prior to calling.
-It may answer your questions or provide valuable information when you do call.
+High bills are generally a direct result of high usage.
+The Cooperative's member service representatives are always happy to assist you with your billing questions, but you may want to consider gathering the following information prior to calling in order to allow us to assist in answering your questions.

 - Review how much power you've used for the last 12 months.
 We call this the kilowatt hour (kWh) history.

 - This history is provided for you on every bill and is also available on SmartHub.
-You can compare your most recent month to that same month one year ago.
+You can compare your most recent month to the same month one year ago.

-- Weather fluctuations may be a factor in any major differences, but this is a good place to start your search.
+- Weather fluctuations might be a factor in any major differences and is a good place to start your search.
+This can also be reviewed on your SmartHub account.

-- The kilowatt hours you use are the main driver of costs on your electric bill.
+- The kilowatt hours you see are the main driver of costs on your electric bill.

 True Electric Bill

 - Check to be sure this is a true high electric bill.
 Are there other charges beyond electric service?
-Any additional service fees (i.e deposits, connection/disconnection fees or returned check fees)?
+Any additional service fees (i.e. deposits, connection fees or returned check fees)?

 - Have any past-due amounts from a previous bill been added to the total?

 - Check the kilowatt hour total by month.
-From the history, are the winter months higher, indicating some form of electric heat, higher hot water heater use or space heaters being used in the home?
+From the history, are the winter months higher?
+This may indicate some form of electric heat, increased hot water heater use or space heaters being used in the home?

 - Do the summer months indicate air conditioning?
 Were temperatures higher or lower than normal during the period?

-- Most of us note that the TV and lights were not on, but we forget about these items.
+- Most of us realize if the TV and lights are on, but we forget about these items.

 - No two households use energy the same way, so comparing your energy bill to your neighbor's is like comparing apples to oranges.
-It is best to compare your current use to your past use.
+It is best to compare your current use to your past consumption history.

 - Have you added a new swimming pool or hot tub in your back yard?